Rex Trailer: The Boomtown/Boston years

 The Philadelphia station that employed Trailer was sold to NBC.
 The young star, with short time remaining on his contract to Westinghouse Broadcasting, was presented a choice of two Westinghouse station cities as his next stop: Cleveland or Boston.
 In 1956, with a wealth of broadcasting experience and not yet out of his twenties, Rex Trailer chose the move to Boston to host a new weekend-morning children's show Boomtown on WBZ-TV.
-Trailer was familiar with Boston from his performing as an intermission act singing western songs and calling square dances years earlier when he travelled with big bands who played the Copley Plaza Hotel.
+Trailer was already familiar with Boston, having performed as a specialty act when he traveled with big bands that played the Copley Plaza Hotel.